bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.0.6 [12/16/23]
+    - The decoder type can now be changed when editing the address of an existing locomotive in the database.
+This is useful when swapping decoders and you want to keep your locomotive settings.

 * v2.0.5 [12/10/23]
     - Bugfix: Semi-autonomous operation is now also possible with conditional routes enabled
     - Control + left/right arrow can now be used to specify reverse or forward direction